tstack/lnav/docs/source/cli.rst

 .. envvar:: XDG_CONFIG_HOME

-   If this variable is set,
+   If this variable is set, lnav will use this directory to store its configuration in a sub-directory named :file:`lnav`.

 .. envvar:: HOME

+   If :envvar:`XDG_CONFIG_HOME` is not set, lnav will use this directory to store its configuration in a sub-directory named :file:`.lnav`.

+.. envvar:: TZ

+   The timezone setting is used in some log formats to convert UTC timestamps to the local timezone.

 Examples